nv-morpheus/Morpheus/examples/llm/vdb_upload/README.md

       ```text
       requests.exceptions.HTTPError: 401 Client Error: Unauthorized for url:
       ```
-      This typically means the model name you provided does not match the one available on Huggingface.
+      This typically means the model name you provided does not match the one available on Hugging Face.
 Double-check the model name and try again.

 4. **Confirm Successful Model Export**: